amiller/bitcoinsim/README.md

     http://code.tutsplus.com/tutorials/vagrant-what-why-and-how--net-26500

-Use fabric to setup the environment
+Use fabric to setup the VM build environment, install the Bitcoin simulator and its dependencies, and run a sample experiment:

     fab vagrant setup_apt
     fab vagrant setup_shadow